 One last little holiday befor Christmas seems like the perfect chance to relax, enjoy the autumn sunshine in Portugal, and get to know the most beautiful spots in the country.
 If this sounds like the perfect plan for you this autumn, take note of these 5 Portuguese cities that you can discover in just a couple of days, perfect for a weekend getaway.

 Guimarães is the location that witnessed the birth of the Kingdom of Portugal and is a truly beautiful city that everyone should visit at least once.
 Discover the history and symbolism on display in this charming city, and find out why it is an unmissable visit when you’re in Portugal.

-The main point of interest in Guimarães is the castle, the first in Portugal and the place where D. Afonso Henriques' resistance against the forces of Leon and Castile began.
-But Guimarães offers much more, notably a peaceful environment that is perfect for those who want to escape the humdrum routine and get to know a piece of Portuguese history by discovering the city where it all began.
+The main point of interest in Guimarães is the impressive castle, the first such example in Portugal and the place where D. Afonso Henriques' resistance against the forces of Castile and Leon began.
+However, this is not all, as Guimarães offers much more, notably a tranquil environment that is perfect for those who want to escape the stress of daily life and get to know a piece of Portuguese history by discovering the city where it all began.

 What to visit in Guimarães:

-- Paço dos Duques de Bragança: this palace is now a museum that houses a collection of art from the 17th and 18th centuries and, on the second floor, is the official residence of the President of the Republic of Portugal whenever he travels to the north of the country.
+- Paço dos Duques de Bragança: this palace in the city is now a museum that houses a collection of art from the 17th and 18th centuries and, on the second floor, is the official residence of the President of the Republic of Portugal whenever he travels to the north of the country.

 What to eat in Guimarães:

-Often referred to as the Venice of Portugal, Aveiro has a special charm that makes it one of the most interesting cities in the whole country.
-The Ria holds much of the charm of this city and the best way to explore Aveiro is on one of the typical boats called moliceiros, which are characterised by their colourful decoration and humorous messages written on the side.
+Often referred to as the "Venice of Portugal", Aveiro is well worth visiting and has a unique charm that makes it one of the most interesting cities in Portugal.
+The Ria is one of the highlights and holds much of the charm of this city.
+Our suggestion on the best way to explore Aveiro is on one of the typical boats called moliceiros, which are characterised by their colourful decoration and humorous messages often written on the side.